mie-lab/mobility_generation/README.md

 - Overall visitation frequency
 - Individual visitation frequency

+Duration and mode measures:
-- TODO: Activity duration
+- Activity duration
-- TODO: Daily visited locations
+- Daily visited locations
-- TODO: Motifs distribution
+- Motifs distribution
 - TODO: Measure of variability - how does the generation differ in each run?